-There’s no denying that we can do almost everything with our cellphone.
-You can take a picture or video, change the background, lighting and add any special effects.
-But is it polite to use your cellphone when you’ve been invited to a wedding?
+There’s no denying it!
+We can do almost anything with our cellphones.
+We can take a picture or video, change the background and lighting, and add any special effects.
+But is it polite to use your cellphone at weddings?

 “The bride and groom would love to look into your eyes and see your smile,

 so cellphones can be put away for a while.” or